List of 40 Famous Forests in India to visit

 Great Himalayan National Park trek

 GHMP Trek is very popular in the Himalayan region, and the famous Sanjh Valley trek route goes through this forest.
-The trek cost is around 12000 to 15000 rupees per person.
+The trek costs around 12000 to 15000 rupees per person.
 Bird watching is an everyday activity due to the vast number of migratory birds here.
 Some locals and tourists also enjoy trout fishing in the park’s water bodies.

 Great Himalyan National park Rolla camp